-"The more realistic your price is, the more buyer interest you will get.
-It is then easier to negotiate the price up if you have two or more people interested.
-If you go too high with the price, you will have one buyer interested and that other potential buyer has not engaged."
+"The more realistic your price is, the more buyer interest you'll get.
+It's then easier to negotiate the price up if you have two or more people interested.
+If you go too high with the price, you may have one buyer interested but other potential buyers may not have engaged, limiting your options."

 It’s about your strategy too – and how quickly you wish to move.
 Are you in a chain and under pressure to sell your current property in order to move up – or down – the housing ladder, for example?
 Or have you got time on your side?

 Mark Wheeler, director at Hamptons International Prime & Country House, explains: “With some houses, the right price (the highest price) will come from finding just the right buyer, where all attributes seen as valuable ticks in the box by a buyer, and this can take time.